Social Anxiety

 Fear of getting hurt

-The thing with this is that it’s a self-fulfilling prophecy because if you avoid sharing thoughts or getting closer to someone, you’ll end up alienating them and getting hurt.
+This is a self-fulfilling prophecy because if you avoid sharing thoughts or getting closer to someone, you’ll alienate them and get hurt.
 It feels counterproductive.

 What do you think?